 Doyne’s report released yesterday said $1.6 billion in education cuts had prevented New Jersey schools from offering the “thorough and efficient” education required by the state Constitution.
 The Supreme Court could prescribe a remedy.

 In the radio appearance, Christie said the ruling addressed the narrow question of funding for disadvantaged schools, excluding the bigger picture of New Jersey’s finances.

-In an exchange last night with a caller identifying herself as Penny, Christie said he wants to raise worker health-care contributions to 30 percent, from an average of 8.5 percent.
+In an exchange with a caller who identified herself as Penny, Christie said he wants to raise worker health-care contributions to 30 percent, from an average of 8.5 percent.